PiXeL16/eleccionescostarica2026/web/docs/FEATURE_FLAGS.md

 ## Development

-Feature flags are disabled in development mode by default (see `instrumentation-client.js`).
-To test feature flags locally:
+Feature flags have different default behaviors in development vs production:

+- **Chat feature**: Enabled by default in development mode for easier testing
-1. Remove or comment out the `posthog.opt_out_capturing()` call in development mode
+- **PostHog tracking**: Disabled in development mode (see `instrumentation-client.js`)

+To test production behavior locally:
-2. Or set `NODE_ENV=production` when running locally
+1. Set `NODE_ENV=production` when running the dev server
+2. Or temporarily remove the development check in ChatProvider.tsx

 ## Best Practices